wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/4-manage-msix-app-attach.md

 ## Create an MSIX image for MSIX app attach

-MSIX app attach requires a MSIX image, which is a separate VHD that contains MSIX packages.
+MSIX app attach requires an MSIX image, which is the expanded content of the MSIX file stored in a VHD(x) or a Composite Image format (CIM).
 You already learned how to prepare the MSIX package; now let’s explore how to prepare the VHD.

 First, download the [msixmgr tool](https://aka.ms/msixmgr) and save the msixmrg.zip file to a folder within a session host VM.
 Then, unzip the **msixmgr.zip** file and place the MSIX package in the same folder.